top of page

 PROJECT 4 - IDENTIFYING TARGETS FOR MEMORY DISRUPTION IN A MODEL OF DYSFUNCTIONAL CHECKING IN OCD

 A common, but distressing, behaviour in patients with obsessive-compulsive disorder (OCD) is compulsive checking.
 Using a behavioural task in rodents that promotes excessive and dysfunctional checking behaviour, we are investigating the psychological processes that underlie checking.
-By characterising the relative contributions of pavlovian and instrumental memories to this behaviour, we hope to identify targets for memory disruption in future studies.
+By characterising the relative contributions of appetitive and aversive, pavlovian and instrumental memories to this behaviour, we hope to identify targets for memory disruption in future studies.

 PROJECT 5 - TRANSLATING OUR RESEARCH TO HUMANS